General Interest/Non-Degree-Seeking Applications

 To qualify for registration as a non-degree seeking student, an individual must meet one of the following requirements:

 Students initially admitted as non-degree-seeking who later decide to pursue a UAA certificate or degree must submit an Application for Admission and all required documents and meet corresponding admission requirements for the certificate or degree program.
 Admission as a non-degree-seeking student does not guarantee future admission to a certificate or degree program.
-Credits earned as a non-degree-seeking student may be applied to certificate or degree programs only as specified in admission to individual programs.
+Credits earned as a non-degree-seeking student may be applied to certificate or degree programs as specified in admission to individual programs.

 Non-degree-seeking students do not qualify for federal or state financial aid.